The Nanomaterials Science Master's Programme curriculum (120 EC) consists of four parts:

 - Dilemmas of the Scientist (0,5 EC)

-The course codes can be found in the course list of the Nanomaterials Science programme
+The course codes are in the course list of the Nanomaterials Science programme.

 Catalysis and chemical synthesis

-- Synthesis of Heterogeneous Catalysts and Related Materials
+- Synthesis of Heterogeneous Catalysts and Energy Materials (ICC/MCC)

 - Modelling and Simulation